ved-editor/ved/CONTRIBUTING.md

 *First off, thank you for your interest in contributing to the project!
 This guide will show you how to make your first code contribution*

+## Discord server

+We have a [discord server](https://discord.gg/V3zPQn8) for meetings and general project discussion.

 ## Setting up your environment

 You will need Git, Pipenv and FFmpeg installed on your system.